qunfengj/resume/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m Qunfeng Jiang 江群峰, an undergraduate at the Dept. of Physics, Fudan University, Shanghai.
-I’m also a SURF student at Caltech in the 2022 summer with a project on the inner accretion flows of a black hole.
+I’m Qunfeng Jiang 江群峰, an undergraduate at the Department of Physics, Fudan University, China.
+I’m a SURF student at Caltech in 2022 working on studying the inner accretion flows of a black hole binary with X-ray reflection spectroscopy.

-My research focuses on high-energy astrophysics, X-ray astronomy, and the behavior of black holes.
+My research focuses on high-energy astrophysics, X-ray astronomy, and the behaviors of black holes.
+I'm also interested in multi-messenger astronomy with gravitation waves and the application of newest techniques like machine learning to astronomy data analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Qunfeng.pdf" "newtab" >}}resumé{{< /staticref >}}.